-The project is based at the University of Canberra and our research partners include Airservices Australia, the National Museum of Australia, the SFO Museum in San Francisco and the Civil Aviation Historical Society.
-Academic investigators are based at the ANU, University of Sydney, University of New South Wales and the University of New England in Armidale.
+The project is based at the University of Canberra and our research partners include Airservices Australia, the National Museum of Australia, the SFO Museum in San Francisco, the Queensland Museum and the Civil Aviation Historical Society in Melbourne.
+Academic investigators are based at the Australian National University, University of Sydney, University of New South Wales and the University of New England in Armidale.

 Connecting the nation

 A digital repository connecting you to dispersed Aviation heritage collections

 A conference reflecting on 100 years of aviation culture, history, heritage and design.